How to Build Dutch Barn Doors

 Cut the Pieces for the Frame

-Once you know what adjustments you'll need to make to the free woodworking plans you downloaded in step 1, the first step is to rip a 45-degree bevel along one edge of an 8-foot long 2x6.
-This beveled board will be cut to width and will form the top rail of the bottom door and the bottom rail of the top door.
-Adding the bevel will keep the wind from coming through the gap between the dutch doors.
+After verifying measurements and calculating the dimensions of the door pieces, the first step is to rip a 45-degree bevel along one edge of an 8-foot long 2 x 6, using a table saw.
+This beveled board will be cut to the width of the door and will form the top rail of the bottom door and the bottom rail of the top door.
+The bevel will allow the doors to come together with a flush fit and will block the gap between the door to keep the weather out.